 Business relationships can be fragile things.
 When drafting a contract, it can be useful to include six specific provisions to help cultivate a good working relationship and reduce the odds that a dispute will cause the parties to drift helplessly into a lawsuit.
-In the discussion below, the links are to the “General provisions” chapter of the Common Draft annotated form book.

 1. Status-review conference calls upon request: Many business-contract disputes could be avoided if the participants would just talk with each other once in a while.
 (The G-PP-AA agenda template will always provide topics for fruitful discussion.
 In particular, it’s often extremely helpful to hold such a conference immediately after — or better yet, before — a missed deadline or other potential breach.
 Sure, this is just Management 101, but it can’t hurt for the contract to include a reminder.
 Read the annotated provision.